kumo-js/kumo-plugins/plugins/deployer/README.md

 ### `config`

-// TODO
+Optional.
+A [script section](#script-sections) for obtaining the environment specific configuration for the deployment.
+The script must output the config as a JSON string to standard out.

 ### `tasks`

+Required.
 Defines a list of operations to perform during deployment.
 Tasks are executed sequentially during deployment, and in reverse order during teardown.
 Each task (irrespective of `type`) has the following common attributes: